 They are usually seen skimming the food from the surface of the water, they do not dive into the water.
 The typical characteristics are a divinely white colored body, greyish feathers of unique design and a black beak.
 This bird may be about 8-10 inches long and about 2 feet wide with feathers spread out.

 This Slender-billed Gull was captured from the new Patto bridge over Mandovi River at Panjim, Goa.
-It was scanning the water at the river edge circling over repeatedly thus providing eye level view to get a decent image of the bird in-flight
+It was scanning the water at the river edge circling over repeatedly thus providing an eye-level view to get a decent image of the bird in-flight

 For more bird pictures, see our Birds of India series.